 The gouda adds meltability and the Dijon mustard is necessary so it’s not too rich.
 The brininess from the lobster is so delicious in this macaroni and cheese.

-I used 4 lobster tails, but this is totally doable with 2 lobster tails.
+I used 4 lobster tails, but it’s definitely doable with 2 lobster tails.
 The question is: how much do you like the people coming over?!
 I love this recipe with 4 lobster tails because it means A LOT of lobster of everyone.